The best (and worst) stock markets of 2016

 His government lifted currency controls, ended a 15-year battle with U.S. hedge funds and brought Argentina back to international bond markets for the first time since 2001.

 Brazil's Bovespa index hit a low in January that hadn't been seen since the 2008 global financial crisis.
-But then investor sentiment turned around and the market caught fire.
+But then investor sentiment turned around and the market caught fire, rallying 39%.

 "Brazil's markets were at remarkably low valuations at that point [because] of the emerging Petrobras scandal," noted Tim Edwards, a senior director at S&P Dow Jones Indices.
 "A lack of descent into anarchy as well as rising commodity prices ... saw both [the] currency and stock market recover."